execut/yii2-crud/README.md

 # Yii2 CRUD
-It's package for simple creating CRUD for model from configuring navigation to required controller actions in 3 steps without copy-paste or CRUD generators.
+It's package for simple creating CRUD from configuring navigation to required controller actions in 3 steps without copy-paste or CRUD generators.

 ## Installation